datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and backups of pristine results: After computing their results, a :command:`datalad publish` is all it takes to backup and share ones scientific insights.
+is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and backups of pristine results: After computing their results, a :command:`datalad push` is all it takes to backup and share ones scientific insights.
 Thus, even with a complex setup of data store, compute infrastructure, and repository hosting, configurations adjusted to the compute infrastructure can be distributed and used to mitigate any potential remaining technical overhead.